glideapps/canvas-hypertxt/README.md

 | 1000 char             |  11.19 sec |        1.43 sec |                         0.77 sec |
 | 1800 char (overflow)  |  22.47 sec |        2.29 sec |                         1.19 sec |

 Benchmark code can be found [here](https://github.com/glideapps/canvas-hypertxt/blob/main/src/stories/benchmark.stories.tsx).
+You can run benchmarks on your machine [here](https://glideapps.github.io/canvas-hypertxt/?path=/story/benchmark--benchmark)

 ## How is this so much faster?